nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/scripting-commands.md

 *   `fail`: this is an EL expression that can be used to force command to fail in some circumstances.
 *   `ignore`: this is an EL expression that can be used to avoid executing the command in some circumstances.
+*   `if`: this is an EL expression that can be used to only execute the command in some circumstances.

 The variable available in EL context are:

+*   `Packages`: a packages helper.
+Only one method is available, `contains`, that will check if the given package is installed (or being installed) in the platform.
 *   `Version`: a version helper.
 See `VersionHelper` class for the list of all available methods.
     Example: `Version.isGreater(version, '1.0')`
 *   `Platform`: a platform helper that provides methods to check the type of the currently running Nuxeo Platform (name, version etc.).